NXNE: North By Northeast Festival

 - Official site NXNE.com

-North by Northeast (NXNE) has become the Canadian festival destination for emerging artists and major-label headliners, for music filmmakers, and for digital interactive innovators bridging the gap between technology and the arts.
-Consisting of five event-packed streams – NXNE Music, NXNE Film, NXNE Interactive, NXNE Comedy, and NXNE Art – the festival creates an essential gathering spot for artists, industry professionals, and fans.
+North by Northeast (NXNE) has become the Canadian festival destination for emerging artists and major-label headliners, for music filmmakers and for digital interactive innovators bridging the gap between technology and the arts.
+Consisting of five event-packed streams – NXNE Music, NXNE Film, NXNE Interactive, NXNE Comedy, and NXNE Art – the festival creates an essential gathering spot for artists, industry professionals and fans.

-For film aficionados, NXNE Film will be screening 17 of the year’s best music-themed features, documentaries, shorts, and experimental films from around the world.
+For film aficionados, NXNE Film will be screening the year’s best music-themed features, documentaries, shorts, and experimental films from around the world.
 Directors, producers, actors and musicians often attend the screenings – many of which are world or Canadian premieres.

 NXNE Interactive (NXNEi) is a digital interactive media conference like no other.
 Bringing together content-creating artists, tech entrepreneurs, digital marketing gurus, web business experts, and social media aficionados for four days of workshops and presentations, it explores the newest ideas about the intersection between creativity and the interactive world.

 Finally, NXNE Comedy and NXNE Art are the two most recent streams to be recognized at the festival.
 Check out dozens of standup, sketch and improvisatory comics representing the best of contemporary comedy.
 Then admire countless art exhibits, projections, and installations at a dozen different locations around the city.

 North By Northeast Turns 21: Twenty-One Reasons Why This Year’s NXNE Lineup Will Rock

 North By Northeast – Canada’s answer to the South by Southwest Festival – turns 21 this year, and it promises (as always) to deliver the musical goods.